Everglades, Key West, Florida

 Trail closed due to high water?

 A large alligator was resting on the grass.
 Being only equiped with my small point and shoot camera I moved closer to get the following picture.
 Snapping this photo just a few feet away from this large alligator was exciting and scary.
 At some point I was a bit too close and a long and deep grunt made me understand that I had to back off.
-Someone from Australia later told me that if that had been a saltwater crocodile he could have and would have covered the distance between us in a fraction of a second and that I would never have been able to write these lines.
-Something to keep in mind.

 Large alligator in Everglades National Park